 Attractant management is key when aiming to reduce wildlife encounters in residential areas.
 Residents of bear country have a responsibility to manage attractants on their property.
 Every year bears are killed on the North Shore for accessing unnatural food sources in the community.

-More than 1000 bears are killed every year in BC because of human-bear conflicts at a cost of over 1 million dollars.
-Most of these bears are attracted to residential areas by improperly stored garbage and other attractants.
+Between 500-1000 bears are killed every year in B.C because of human-bear conflicts, at a cost of over 1 million dollars.
+These numbers are increasing.
+Loss of habitat due to development and increasing human populations in bear country, are creating a rise in human-bear conflicts.
+Most bears are killed not because they are aggressive, but because they have been attracted to residential areas by improperly managed garbage, bird seed, unpicked fruit trees and other attractants.

 Put your garbage at curbside on the morning of pick-up only.

 Store your garbage bins in the house, in a garage or in a bear-resistant container.

 Clean your garbage bins on a regular basis with a bleach, ammonia or vinegar solution.

 Freeze the skin, bones and leftovers of fish and meat and the packaging until the morning of garbage pickup.

 fruit as it ripens and keep the ground clear of fallen fruit.
 Excess fruit can

 be offered to neighbours and friends.
 If you are unable to pick your fruit,

 please contact the North Shore Fruit Tree Project at www.northshorefruittreeproject.ca